Scattering variability detected from the circumsource medium of FRB 20190520B: Methods

-Two de-dispersion methods were explored, one that maximizes burst substructure \citep{hessels2019} and one that maximizes burst peak S/N \citep{cordes2003}.
+Two de-dispersion methods were explored, one that maximizes burst substructure \citep{hessels2019} and one that maximizes the burst {signal-to-noise ratio (S/N), defined as burst peak intensity divided by the root-mean-square (rms) of the off-burst noise} \citep{cordes2003}.
 While structure-optimization is generally favored for bursts that have multiple components and non-dispersive frequency-time drift, the scattering times of such bursts are highly ambiguous even after de-dispersion.
-We therefore removed bursts with non-dispersive frequency-time drift and/or multiple identifiable components (peak $\rm S/N \gtrsim 5$ when averaged across the entire 400 MHz band) and did not consider these bursts in subsequent analysis.
+We therefore removed bursts {identified by eye to have} non-dispersive frequency-time drift and/or multiple identifiable components (peak $\rm S/N \gtrsim 5$ when averaged across the entire 400 MHz band) and did not consider these bursts in subsequent analysis.
 For the remaining single-component bursts, we compared the structure-optimized DMs determined in \cite{niu2022} and S/N-maximized DMs, which were determined by calculating S/N for a range of trial DMs at 0.1 pc cm$^{-3}$ resolution.
 The peak and width of the resulting ambiguity function were used to determine the best-fit DM and error.
 There was minimal difference between the structure-optimized and S/N-maximized DMs for most of the single-component bursts in the sample.
-However, in some cases structure optimization misestimated the DMs of single-component bursts by failing to align the leading edge of intensity across all frequencies, which can result in an overestimated scattering time.
-We therefore use the S/N-maximized DMs in subsequent analysis.
-All dynamic spectra were individually examined to affirm that the leading edge of intensity was aligned across the burst bandwidth, before proceeding with the scattering analysis.\\ In most cases, burst intensity is concentrated above 1.3 GHz.
-We define the burst bandwidth as the range of frequencies for which averaging over a 300 ms window around the burst yields a $\rm S/N \gtrsim 2$, and the central frequency as the mid-frequency of the burst bandwidth.
-The average central frequency of the burst sample is 1.35 GHz.
+However, in some cases structure optimization misestimated the DMs of single-component bursts by failing to align the leading edge of intensity across all frequencies, which can result in an overestimated scattering time.\footnote{{Preliminary analysis suggests that structure optimization may appear to misestimate DMs when the intensity varies enough within a burst that brighter components of the burst get overweighted with respect to fainter components.
+Multi-path propagation may also play a role here, as different paths may have slightly different DMs.}} We therefore use the S/N-maximized DMs in subsequent analysis.
+All dynamic spectra were individually examined to affirm that the leading edge of intensity was aligned across the burst bandwidth, before proceeding with the scattering analysis.\\ In most cases, burst intensity is concentrated above 1.3 GHz. {We define the burst bandwidth using the minimum and maximum frequencies where the time-averaged burst spectrum has a $\rm S/N > 2$, for a fixed time window of 300 ms around each burst.
+The central frequency is taken to be the mid-frequency of the burst bandwidth (without any weighting by intensity).} The average central frequency of the burst sample is 1.35 GHz.
 Data from 1.16-1.29 GHz were masked for most bursts due to radio frequency interference (RFI).